Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 What Is the Typical Cost of Earning a Master’s in Addiction Counseling?

-When you throw private schools into the mix, the rates are actually a bit less than undergraduate credits, however, coming in at $28,017 per year.
-Of course, you’re only paying these rates for a year or two at the master’s level, versus four years for a bachelor’s.
+When you include private schools in the mix, average graduate tuition rises to approximately $28,500 per year.
+Of course, you’re only paying these rates for one to two years at the master’s level, versus four years for a bachelor’s.
+Total program costs typically range from $25,000 to $60,000, depending on:

-With the additional opportunities and higher level jobs that master’s programs can unlock, they are often well worth the cost in the long run… to say nothing of how they build your skills in helping people experiencing addiction.
+With the additional opportunities and higher-level jobs that master’s programs can unlock, they are often well worth the cost in the long run.
+Consider that substance abuse counselors with master’s degrees and advanced licensure typically earn $15,000 to $25,000 more annually than those with only bachelor’s credentials.
+Over a 30-year career, that difference can amount to $450,000 to $750,000 in additional lifetime earnings, to say nothing of how they build your skills in helping people experiencing addiction.

 A Master’s in Addiction Counseling Online to Fit Your Work and Family Life